txty-io/txty-docs/docs/installation.md

         <td>SMTP_OPENSSL_VERIFY_MODE</td>
         <td></td>
         <td>
             When you use TLS you can define how OpenSSL checks the certificate.
-Choose on of the following if needed:
+Choose one of the following if needed:
             <ul>
                 <li><b>none</b></li>
                 <li><b>peer</b></li>